NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 ### Prepare

-To run the framework you will the required tools installed, a copy of the templates and scripts, an existing parent DNS domain that you have control of, and an SSH key pair.
+To run the framework you will need the required tools, a copy of the templates and scripts, an existing parent DNS domain that you have control of, and an SSH key pair.

 > _**Note:** `some.domain` should already be managed by Digital Ocean or AWS._